google/filament/ios/samples/README.md

 The iOS Metal backend is supported on iOS 12 and up.
 The OpenGL ES backend should be supported on iOS 7 and up, though it is not regularly tested.

+The iOS simulator is also supported for both the OpenGL and Metal backends, but please be aware that some rendering features (such as shadows) might not work properly in the simulator.

 Before attempting to build for iOS, read [Filament's README](../../README.md).
 You must first cross-compile Filament for desktop and ARM64 on a macOS host before running the sample.
 The easiest